 Data Table: Projected GDP of Top 10 Economic Leaders in 2050

 The economic landscape of 2050 will be shaped by a combination of technological advancements, demographic shifts, and strategic initiatives.
 Countries like China and India are set to lead the charge, driven by their large populations and rapid technological progress.
 Meanwhile, nations like Indonesia and Nigeria will rise due to their youthful demographics and resource wealth.
-As these future economic leaders emerge, they will redefine global trade, investment, and economic policies, paving the way for a new world order.
+As these future economic leaders emerge, they will redefine global trade.
+They will also transform investment and economic policies.
+This transformation will pave the way for a new world order.